tb9757/Assignment-1---Healthcare-analysis/README.md

 -   The description of this project and the dataset context came from the LMS provided by the Code Institute
--   Information on BMI from the NHS website https://www.nhs.uk/conditions/obesity/ -
+-   Information on BMI from the NHS website https://www.nhs.uk/conditions/obesity/
+-   How to set 3d fig size in plotly https://plotly.com/python/3d-scatter-plots/ -

 ### Media